Powback/Bad-Company-2-Map-Editor/README.md

 # Bad-Company-2-Map-Editor

-This is a Unity 3D project that currently is in development.
+This is a Unity 3D project that is in development.

 Currently it allows basic loading of decompiled dbx files and converted 3d models.